do-community/cloud_haiku/_haikus/mj.md

 author: mrityunjay_stark
 ---

-Pleasent Weather<br>
+Pleasent aurora<br>
 A greater, flamingo flies<br>
-because of the sky
+because of the spouse